kubernetes/enhancements/keps/sig-api-machinery/4192-svm-in-tree/README.md

   - must also be set in case the object was removed to prevent "immutable field" errors when setting UID as discussed above

+### CRD Storage Version Status Update
+Prior to a migration, the CRD's `status.storedVersions` field is set to the storage version of the resource along with any other previous versions that may still be in use.
+Once the migration is complete, the `status.storedVersions` field is updated to the new storage version only, removing the previous versions.
+This is done to ensure seamless transition for users, since prior to the removal of the previous versions, the user will not be able to remove old versions of the resource in the CRD.

+Once this update is complete, users (or management tools such as operators) are at liberty to proceed with removal of the old API versions from the CRD, if they wish, without any risk of data loss.
+It's also OK to retain old versions (which can be served even if not stored).

+Prior to running the migration, the controller will update the CRD's `status.conditions` field to the `Running` condition.
+It will also set the `conditions.observedGeneration` to the generation the controller observes the CRD to be at prior to migration.
+This is done in order to be able to tell that the CRD has not been updated during the migration.
+Once the SVM `status.conditions` are updated to
+`Completed`, the controller will update the CRD's `status.storedVersions` field to the new storage version only, removing the previous versions.
+This will only occur if the generation of the CRD has not been updated during the migration however.

+This removal is done on a best effort basis, as the controller will not update the CRD if the generation has been updated.
+This is done to prevent the controller from removing the previous versions of the CRD if the CRD has been updated during the migration, since it is impossible to tell if those versions have been added while the migration was in progress.

 ### RBAC for SVM
 - Storage Version Migrator Controller
     ```yaml